pulsar-edit/pulsar-edit.github.io/docs/blog/20230201-Daeraxa-FebUpdate.md

 ## Tree-sitter

-Those who have been keeping up with the development of Pulsar know that one of our major goals is to move upgrade to newer versions of Electron.
+Those who have been keeping up with the development of Pulsar know that one of our major goals is to upgrade to newer versions of Electron.
 Unfortunately this comes with quite a few challenges, one of which is the implementation of [Tree-sitter](https://tree-sitter.github.io/tree-sitter/), a language parsing library who's history is entwined with Atom's.